servomac/apistar-from-scratch/tutorial/03-database-backend.md

 app = App(routes=routes, settings=settings)
 ```

 In our api service definition in the `docker-compose.yml` we will add the environment vars needed.
-I will set debug as True and the database url to be able to connect to the postgres db.
+Set debug as `True` and the database url to connect to the postgres db.

 ```
   api: